-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), professional social workers are the largest group of mental health service providers in the country.
-Social workers often work in multidisciplinary teams together with health and education professionals.
-Professional social workers are the largest group of mental health service providers.
-Psychiatrists primarily diagnose, treat, and help prevent mental, emotional, and behavioral disorders.
+Mental health is an important part of overall wellbeing, and it is essential to have access to qualified professionals who can provide the necessary care.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), professional social workers are the largest group of mental health service providers in the United States.
+Social workers often work in multidisciplinary teams with health and education professionals, providing a range of services from counseling to diagnosis and treatment.
+Psychiatrists are medical doctors who specialize in diagnosing, treating, and preventing mental, emotional, and behavioral disorders.

 They use psychiatric medicine, physical exams, and laboratory tests to assess and treat their patients.
 Most mental health professions require at least a bachelor's degree, except for psychiatric nurses, and many require additional graduate education and certification.
 Psychologists focus on counseling and therapy for a variety of topics, from relationship problems to mental illness.
 The Health Resources and Services Administration (HRSA) manages the National Health Services Corps, which offers loan or grant repayments to those providing health care services in underserved communities.
 In addition, HRSA will exempt J-1 visa holders from residency requirements who agree to provide medical care for three years in an area with a shortage of health professionals, encouraging foreign providers to address the needs of underserved areas.